 Recognizing his talents, Eichmann consulted Dannecker on questions concerning assimilated Jews in Germany.
 Dannecker did not disappoint.
 At the age of 24, he authored a report supporting the complete removal of such Jews from any kind of political involvement “in order to bring the Jewish question in Germany closer to its final solution.”
 He even criticized the Gestapo, the dreaded Nazi secret police never known for moderation, for insufficient ideological commitment and inefficiency in its anti-Jewish activities.

 Dannecker’s real moment to distinguish himself came in September 1940.
 Ordered to Paris following the defeat of France, he headed Eichmann’s Judenreferat (Jewish Section) in the city.
+Typical of the bewildering hierarchies of the Nazi dictatorship, he was officially subordinate to the SD chief there.
 Young, arrogant, and fanatical, Dannecker interacted constantly with French collaborationist authorities.
 He always pushed them to take more aggressive measures against both foreign-born and native Jews in France and to centralize the process of implementing them.
 A reputation for extreme zealotry followed him.

 In 1941-42 this radicalism reached new, unprecedented heights.
 During that time, as the Nazi regime shifted to the mass murder of Jews, then outright genocide, Dannecker embraced the role of specialist in planning mass deportations.
 In the process, he became one of Eichmann’s most dependable emissaries.
 First in France and then in several other locales, Dannecker utilized an array of “weapons”: the pen, the telephone, and the typewriter.
 Besides researching and working behind a desk, Dannecker negotiated, cajoled, and berated officials, coordinated with the Reich Transportation Ministry to secure rolling stock, and worked with the SS/SD, Gestapo, and German armed forces to ensure the efficient and orderly removal of massive numbers of Jewish men, women, and children.
 After the Wannsee Conference of January 1942, when Heydrich detailed his plans for the “Final Solution” before a gathering of Nazi Party and German government officials, Dannecker was assigned the task of preparing the removal of French Jews to the newly established death camps.